Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Introduction

-{A novel randomized Gram-Schmidt (RGS) process based on the random sketching technique (see~\cite{woodruff2014sketching,vershynin2018high,martinsson2020randomized} and the references therein) was recently introduced in~\cite{balabanov2021randomizedGS}.} It requires nearly half as many flops and passes over the data than the classical Gram-Schmidt (CGS) process, and is very stable, in the sense that it yields a very well-conditioned Q factor if $\cond(\bW) = \mathcal{O}(u^{-1})$, where $u$ is the unit roundoff.
-While the RGS algorithm can be already very beneficial under unique precision computations, there are even more benefits that can be gained by working in two precisions: using a coarse unit roundoff for expensive high-dimensional operations and a fine unit roundoff elsewhere.
+{{The randomized Gram-Schmidt (RGS)} process for QR decomposition, based on the random sketching technique (see~\parencite{woodruff2014sketching,vershynin2018high,martinsson2020randomized} and the references therein), {was introduced in~\parencite{balabanov2021randomizedGS,balabanov2020randomized}.} It requires nearly half as many flops and data passes as the classical and modified Gram-Schmidt (CGS and MGS) processes.
+Moreover, in a parallel architecture, RGS maintains the number of synchronization points of CGS, and therefore reduces them by a factor of $\mathcal{O}(m)$ compared to MGS.
+Notably, RGS is significantly more stable than CGS and at least as stable as MGS, as it yields a well-conditioned Q factor even when $\cond(\bW) = \mathcal{O}(u^{-1})$, with $u$ representing the unit roundoff.} While the RGS algorithm can be already beneficial under unique precision computations, there are even more benefits that can be gained by working in two precisions: using a coarse unit roundoff for expensive high-dimensional operations and a fine unit roundoff elsewhere.
 In this case the stability of the RGS algorithm can be guaranteed for the coarse roundoff independent of the dominant dimension $n$ of the matrix.
 This property can be particularity useful for large-scale computations performed on low-precision arithmetic architectures.
-Another advantage of the RGS algorithm is the ability of efficient a posteriori certification of {the factorization} without having to estimate the condition number of a large-scale matrix, or to perform any other expensive large-scale computations.
+Another advantage of RGS is the ability of efficient a posteriori certification of {the factorization} without having to estimate the condition number of a large-scale matrix, or to perform any other expensive large-scale computations.